openseedbox/openseedbox/README.md

 --------
 OpenSeedbox is a web-based UI for bittorrent.
 It is designed to be multi-user and make use of existing bittorrent clients to do the actual downloading.
 Currently only transmission-daemon is supported as a backend but more can be implemented via the ITorrentBackend interface.

-**OpenSeedbox is still very experimental and really only intended for developers at the moment!**

 Features
 --------